koenrane/KR-new-site/content/import/steering-gpt-2-xl-by-adding-an-activation-vector.md

 # Demonstrations

+> [!note]
-_Our_ [_steering demonstrations Colab_](https://colab.research.google.com/drive/1ubDl3dEY7aj3C2iEZOSczRWahAIgiFZJ?usp=sharing) _reproduces the examples from this section.
-You can test out your own activation additions on_ [_GPT-2-XL_](https://colab.research.google.com/drive/1gGl2OG5lyMI7lA7wLwKIhlCeSPzOt1pI?usp=sharing) _(Colab Pro required) or on_ [_GPT-2-small_](https://colab.research.google.com/drive/1doDJVsDNq0ylhaBY027QDY7bBIgfHMmy?usp=sharing) _(Colab Pro not required)._
+> Our [steering demonstrations Colab](https://colab.research.google.com/drive/1ubDl3dEY7aj3C2iEZOSczRWahAIgiFZJ?usp=sharing) reproduces the examples from this section.
+You can test out your own activation additions on [GPT-2-XL](https://colab.research.google.com/drive/1gGl2OG5lyMI7lA7wLwKIhlCeSPzOt1pI?usp=sharing) (Colab Pro required) or on [GPT-2-small](https://colab.research.google.com/drive/1doDJVsDNq0ylhaBY027QDY7bBIgfHMmy?usp=sharing) (Colab Pro not required).

+> [!note] Summary
-**Summary:** For a fixed prompt (e.g. "I want to kill you because"), we can often produce activation additions which lead to improbable completions with a specific sentiment (e.g. " you're such a good listener").
+> For a fixed prompt (e.g. "I want to kill you because"), we can often produce activation additions which lead to improbable completions with a specific sentiment (e.g. " you're such a good listener").
 In this section, we:
+>

-1. Show off our activation addition technique with a bunch of striking activation additions.
+> 1. Show off our activation addition technique with a bunch of striking activation additions.
-2. Show off some examples we _thought_ might work, but which didn't.
+> 2. Show off some examples we _thought_ might work, but which didn't.
 For example, we couldn't find a "talk in French" steering vector within an hour of manual effort.
+>

-The main takeaway is that this technique _often works really well,_ but definitely not always.
+> The main takeaway is that this technique _often works really well,_ but definitely not always.
 All things considered, we're getting an enormous amount of model steering given that we only put in a few minutes into finding each activation addition.

 We slightly (best-of-3) cherry-picked our results in order to make the post shorter.
 Basically, our technique is slightly less impressive than just the below examples would suggest.
 Full results can be seen by running the [Colab](https://colab.research.google.com/drive/1ubDl3dEY7aj3C2iEZOSczRWahAIgiFZJ?usp=sharing).

 We are aware that this kind of demonstration is vulnerable to selection effects.
 We controlled for a range of factors.
 We also validated our demonstrations on held-out settings.
 See our [cherry-picking policy](https://docs.google.com/document/d/1G4t3xxoaoVMSdl2CbK74039hFqCdLBBGMElDU_3s0YU/edit?usp=sharing) for more information.

 ## Additions that work well

+> [!warning] Content warning
-**Content warning: Some completions contain unpleasant content, including gendered slurs.**
+> Some completions contain unpleasant content, including gendered slurs.

+> [!note]
-**Note:** GPT-2 is often dumb.
+> GPT-2 is often dumb.
 Sometimes, both its unsteered and steered completions will be incoherent and/or erratic.
 Also, feel free to skim.

 ### 1\.
-Love - Hate
+Love − Hate

-Here's the first steering vector.

 _**Steering vector**:_ "Love"  −  "Hate" before attention layer 6 with coefficient +5